 HUD computers are hacked to show AI video of Trump kissing Elon Musk’s feet

+Federal computers are hacked to show fake AI video of Trump kissing Elon Musk’s feet

 Hackers rolled out the 19-second video on the day that federal workers were ordered to return to the office